Skip to content

 +-----------+

-Aggregating predices are also allowed to have aggregating arguments, which would not simply be values computed by the body, but aggregations of such values.
-Unlike regular arguments specified as <argument_name>: <argument_value> the aggregating arguments are specified as <argument_name>? <AggregatingOperator>= <aggregated_value>.
+Aggregating predicates can also include aggregating arguments, which are not just values computed by the body but aggregations of those values.
+Unlike regular arguments specified as <argument_name>: <argument_value>, aggregating arguments are specified as <argument_name>? <AggregatingOperator>= <aggregated_value>.

 Fruit(fruit:,